Clinical-Genomics/statina/README.md

 ### Demo

+**The CLI is intended for development/testing purpose only.
+To run in a production setting please refer to documentation for suggestions how.**

 Once installed, you can set up NIPTool by running a few commands using the included command line interface.
 Given you have a MongoDB server listening on the default port (27017), this is how you would set up a fully working NIPTool demo: